Analytics Insights for Google Analytics (AIWP) is a free, featured plugin that brings Google Analytics reports into your WordPress site.

 If you have a local website or business you can target the Geo Map to a region and display visitors by city instead of visitors by country.

 To find more about the Real-Time and the Geo Map features see the documentation index.

 To enable the frontend reports go to Analytics Insights -> Frontend Settings and switch on the enable web page reports on frontend option.
 When enabled, you can check the analytics reports for any web page from your site using the Analytics link.
 The Analytics link is located in the Toolbar, at the top of your screen.
 Note that these analytics reports are only available for the user roles selected in the Show stats to option, which can be found under Analytics Insights -> Frontend Settings.

 A sidebar widget is also available, you can enable it from Appearance -> Widgets.
 This is a public widget that will display a set of analytics reports to all users, as a standard widget does.
 You can choose between Last 7 Days, Last 14 Days and Last 30 Days reports and you can also choose to anonymize the stats.
 By anonymizing data, you can display your website’s trends while keeping the real analytics data private.

 Disabled (not recommended) means you are disabling the tracking component.
 The Google Analytics tracking code will NOT be automatically generated and inserted in your pages.

-Universal Analytics is what most of you will use.
-When this option is selected under Tracking Type the plugin will automatically generate the tracking code, which will be inserted in all your website’s pages.
+Google Analytics 4 is the new tracking code snippet for GA4 properties.
+When this option is selected under Tracking Type the plugin will automatically generate the gtag.js tracking code, which will be inserted in all your website’s pages.

-Don’t worry about your UA code, once you’ve selected the default domain in Analytics Insights -> General Settings, the corresponding UA-YYYYY-YY code is automatically retrieved from your Google Analytics account and the tracking code is automatically generated and inserted in all your pages!
+Don’t worry about your Measurement ID, once you’ve selected the default domain in Analytics Insights -> General Settings, the corresponding G-YYYYYY ID is automatically retrieved from your Google Analytics account and the tracking code is automatically generated and inserted in all your pages!